kiranshila/Marconi.jl/docs/src/index.md

 ![Logo](assets/logo_full.svg)

-*Walks like Python, Runs like C" for open source RF/Microwave engineering*
+*"Walks like Python, Runs like C" for open source RF/Microwave engineering*

 ## Main Features
-Marconi.jl aims to give similar functionality as the wonderful scikit-rf library in pure Julia.
+Marconi.jl aims to give similar functionality as the wonderful [scikit-rf](https://scikit-rf-web.readthedocs.io/) library in pure Julia.
 Most of this package will focus on linear network parameters with more advanced non-linear network analysis coming in the future.